 Nagaur Festival – second biggest cattle fair in India

-Nagaur festival is solely dedicated to the cattle, where people sell and buy them and treat them as the guest of honor.
-This makes the festival the second largest cattle fair of India.
+Nagaur festival is solely dedicated to the cattle, where people sell and buy them and treat them as guest of honor.
+This makes the festival the second largest cattle fair in India.
 The two-day event is attended by more than one lakh people.